 Avivo’s Adopt-A-Family Holiday Gift Giving Program matches families who are currently participating in an Avivo program with community sponsors who anonymously provide gifts for the holidays.
 Join our Adopt-A-Family holiday gift program, with the goal of helping 500 families have a happy holiday season.
-From November 1–December 10, sponsors/donors can give in a few ways: donate gift cards, donate general gifts, make a financial donation through the Avivo website.
+From November 1–December 10, sponsors/donors can give in a few ways: donate gift cards, donate general gifts, or make a financial donation through the Avivo website.

 Date/Time: Giving opportunities are open through December 10.